DAC ARCHIVE INDEXES

 For Student Design Contest Judges.
 Open December 16, 2008 to March 12, 2009.

 - User Track Committee Review Login

 To reach the DAC User Track paper review site only.
 Open January 9, 2009 to March 12, 2009.

 - Call for Papers

-Submit your work to next year’s Design Automation Conference (DAC) and get international recognition and prestige for work well done!
-Eight types of submissions are invited: Regular Papers, Special Sessions, Panels, Tutorials, Student Design Contest, Workshops, WACI, and Collocated Events.
+Submit your work to the 46th Design Automation Conference (DAC), and get international recognition and prestige for work well done!
+Nine types of submissions are invited: Regular Papers, Special Sessions, Panels, Tutorials, Student Design Contest, Workshops, WACI (Wild and Crazy Ideas), User Track and Colocated Events.

 - Submission Deadlines, How-to Guides & Submission Links

 For more information on how to submit regular papers, panels, tutorials, hands-on tutorials, Student Design Contest papers and special sessions.

 An online resource for speakers, panelists, chairs and tutorial presenters to help them prepare for DAC.